rbind/cheap_shots/content/post/reasons-to-live.md

 that the Universe existed before us, and will continue to exist without us.
 It did not arise to give us a place to be.

-# Connections to existentialism
+## Connections to existentialism

 Does this matter?

-# What is a right?

-# Relation to Camus' solution
+## Relation to Camus' solution

 No idea yet

-# How do Buddhists solve this problem?
-Confucians?

-# The problem of taking
+## The problem of taking

 I have a right to exist, but so does every other species.
 How do I resolve the dilemma that in order to exist, I must "take" individuals of other species.
 I use "take" here, because existing involves more than eating.
 My home denies individual lead plants  (*Amorph spp.*) space to exist and reproduce.
 The roads I use to get to my office.
 The supermarket where I forage.
 All these things "take", indirectly.

-I think this is an example of the tension between individual and group rights.
+How can I morally justify this taking of individuals who also have a right to exist?

+This tension between individuals' right to exist is ubiquitous.
 A lion's (*Panthera leo*) individual right to exist conflicts with a Zebra's (*Equus burchelli*).
 A Zebra's right to exist conflicts with that of individual Madagascar crabgrass (*Digitaria milanjiana*)[^zebrafood].
-But, a lion's right to exist doesn't conflict, usually, with the right of zebras as a group to exist.
+One solution posits a right of a species to exist, that is more important than any one individual.
+A lion's individual right to exist doesn't conflict, usually, with the right of zebras as a species to exist.
+Individual zebras die, but the species persists.

+Enter *Homo sapiens*.

 # Conclusion